Portola High School (Irvine, California): Athletics

 Portola High School's athletic teams, known as the Bulldogs, compete in the California Interscholastic Federation/Southern Section.
-Portola participates in the following sports: baseball, basketball, cross country, American football, golf, lacrosse, pep squad, soccer, softball, swimming/diving, tennis, track and field, volleyball, water polo, and wrestling.
-Portola competes in the Pacific Coast League in all sports, except for American football in which they compete in the Pacific Hills conference of Pacific Coast League.
+Portola participates in the following sports: baseball, basketball, cross country, gridiron football, golf, lacrosse, pep squad, soccer, softball, swimming/diving, tennis, track and field, volleyball, water polo, and wrestling.
+Portola competes in the Pacific Coast League in all sports, except for gridiron football, in which they compete in the Pacific Hills conference of Pacific Coast League.
+On April 17, 2020, the athletics program received the "1st Team Safe Sports School Award" from the National Athletic Trainers’ Association for "...excellence in athlete safety".
+Portola was the first and, as of 2020, only school in IUSD to acquire the title.

 Student life

-House system
+Sports

 Lacking a traditional inter-class competitiveness, the Portola staff established a house system.
-There are four houses, which compete for points: Orion, Poseidon, Hercules, and Pegasus.
-The Associated Student Body of Portola is charged with creating and hosting competitions and events which give students the opportunity to earn house points.
-During the 2020–2021 school year, Portola decided to get rid of the house system and establish traditional grade level competitions in which students were split into Freshmen, Sophomores, Juniors, and Seniors.
+There were four houses, which compete for points: Orion, Poseidon, Hercules, and Pegasus.
+The Associated Student Body (ASB) of Portola High School was in charge of creating and hosting competitions and events which give students the opportunity to earn house points.
+During the 2020–2021 school year, Portola High School decided to get rid of the house system and establish traditional grade-level competitions in which students were split into Freshmen, Sophomores, Juniors, and Seniors.

-PNN
+PNN Broadcasts

 Portola News Network (PNN) is a biweekly broadcast that informs students about school and community events and entertains an audience of over 2000 people with various student features and other stories.

-Portola Pilot
+Portola Pilot Newspaper

-The Portola Pilot is the school's newspaper.
-It publishes its papers monthly and is distributed to students for free during the advisement period.
-The Portola Pilot is a nationally and locally awarded and recognized paper and Portola High School's official student journalism program.
-Articles are uploaded every school day at the Pilot website, portolapilot.com.
+Established in 2016 alongside the school, the Portola Pilot is the school's newspaper.
+Every month, it prints, publishes, and distributes newspapers to students for free during advisement period.
+The Portola Pilot is a nationally and locally awarded and recognized paper, as well as serving as Portola High School's official student journalism program.
+Articles are uploaded multiple times a week on the Pilot's website, portolapilot.com.

-Technology
+Planning areas served

-The 1:1 Chromebook Program provides each student at the school with a free Chromebook.
-This system allows teachers and students to incorporate new teaching and learning elements in the classroom with equal accessibility to all students.
-At the beginning of the 2020–2021 school year, Portola launched a Chromebook insurance policy in which parents and students have the option to purchase US$20 insurance from IUSD to cover accidental damage and theft.
-The goal was to "ease concerns about damage to devices and continue to support a sustainable take-home program for our schools".
-However, the insurance does not cover Chromebook chargers.
+Portola High School serves the northeastern portion of Irvine, California.
+It serves the planning areas of Woodbury and Portola Springs.